2025 ASU+GSV Summit School Tours

 Theme: TK-8, Design Thinking, Learner Centered Collaborative

-• What “shifts” in education will allow for a student-centered learning experience?
+• What “shifts” in education can enable a student-centered learning experience?
+How could you apply insights from D39C in your setting?

-• How might we tap into the passions and interests of our learners to create peak learning experiences?
+• How might we tap into learners’ passions and interests to create peak learning experiences?

-• How can we thoughtfully use space to enhance learning?
+• How can we design spaces that thoughtfully support and enhance learning?

 Learn more